south-coast-science/scs_ndir/README.md

 # scs_ndir
-Environmental sampling abstractions for the South Coast Science NDIR CO2 sensor SPI board.
+Calibration, control and environmental sampling tools for the SPI NDIR board

 _Contains command line utilities and library classes._